 Such a transition requires a “dual illumination” period, during which the same programming is simultaneously downlinked over the original frequency and/or satellite and over the new frequency and/or satellite so that the receiving earth station can continue receiving transmissions from the original frequency/satellite until it retunes or repoints the antenna to receive on the new frequency or satellite.

 Intelsat’s Transition Plan filed with the FCC goes into more detail on the expected process for each of the various earth station migration types and filter installation (Sections 5.2 & 5.3).
 It also describes the planned customer migration schedule and associated dual illumination windows (Section 6).
-An Excel version of the customer migration plans can be downloaded here.
+Intelsat updates the customer migration plan in each Quarterly Status Report.
+An Excel version of the latest customer migration plans can be downloaded here.

 Provide your email address to sign up for future communications from Intelsat on our C-band clearing efforts and the vital collaboration with earth station operators necessary to ensure a successful and seamless transition.

 Intelsat has several vendors supporting the C-band transition.
 While we try to minimize the number of vendors reaching out to earth stations, the unique roles being played invariably means that some earth stations are receiving multiple calls to gather data and possibly schedule work.
 In addition, other satellite operators are also, in some cases, leveraging the same vendors, which may result in multiple contacts from the same vendor.
 We apologize for any inconvenience and appreciate your understanding.
 Please be responsive to the requests, as they are essential to ensure continuity of services throughout the transition.
 Please contact Intelsat at CBandInfo@intelsat.com if you have any questions about or need confirmation of any such requests you receive.